Holy Trinity Greek Orthodox Church

 We pray for mercy, life, peace, and healing of all parishioners.

-Prayers for Taki Andriotis, Angelique Dalarides Kelley, Michael Colburn, Chris Bersu, Michael and Ingrid Fotianos, Ruza Basimamovic, Zoe Kauttu (daughter of Melissa Sarris Kauttu), James Day, Margaret, James, Kyriake, Joseph, Alex Aclim, Jane Anderson, Gwen H.
+Prayers for Taki Andriotis, Angelique Dalarides Kelley, Michael Colburn, Chris Bersu, Michael and Ingrid Fotianos, Ruza Basimamovic, Zoe Kauttu (daughter of Melissa Sarris Kauttu), James Day, James, Kyriake, Alex Aclim, Jane Anderson, Gwen H, Lewis Hayberg and Jayden Billeter

 A WORD FROM:

 V. Rev Fr.
-Maximos Politis, HTGOC Parrish Priest
+Maximos Politis, HTGOC Parish Priest

-If you have an article for the Bulletin or Newsletter please send by Wednesday each week to Carey at the Church office.
-You can send to Holy3goc@gmail.com.
+**If you have an article for the Bulletin or Newsletter please email by Wednesday each week to Carey at the Church office to [email protected].

 BACK TO TOP